Skip to content

 Migrating RDM Disk

-RDM disk migration is only supported for PCD version >= July 2025 (2025.7).
-For multipath support (connecting to SAN array), PCD version >= October 2025 (2025.10) is required.
+RDM disk migration is only supported for PCD version >= July 2025 (2025.7) and is not supported for OpenStack.

 Prerequisites